valiantone/valiantone.github.io/src/content/blog/2024-08-03-modern-ai-orchestration.md

 #### Critical Aspects of Modern Orchestration

-For modern orchestration, I believe it's absolutely critical to enable and seamlessly unify teams and technology stacks, fostering collaboration among data scientists, ML engineers, and application developers.
+For modern orchestration, I believe it's absolutely critical to enable and seamlessly unify teams and technology stacks, fostering collaboration among **data scientists**, **ML engineers**, and **application developers**.
 The integration of diverse expertise and tools is essential for creating robust AI solutions.
 By bridging gaps between different roles, modern orchestration ensures that all team members can contribute effectively to the workflow, enhancing overall productivity and innovation.

 In my experience, developers working on these applications are going to need autonomy and control over all three of these functional roles.
 It may even require one person to wear multiple hats.
 The flexibility to switch between roles and responsibilities allows for more agile and responsive development processes.
 This multifaceted approach ensures that developers can address various challenges efficiently, from data preprocessing to model deployment and application integration.